RWTH-OS/xhypervisor/README.md

 * OS X Yosemite (10.10), or newer

-* an Intel processor with the VT-x feature set that includes Extended Page Tables (EPT) and the Unrestricted Mode.
+* a Intel processor with the VT-x feature or an Apple Silicon processor with virtualization support.
 To verify this, run and expect the following in your Terminal:
   ```shell
   $ sysctl kern.hv_support